-In this section, we provide an overview of current datasets and benchmarks in MMCL.
-A majority of MMCL datasets are adapted from well-known datasets that are initially designed for non-CL tasks, and researchers often either utilize multiple datasets or partition a single dataset into multiple subsets to simulate tasks in the MMCL setting~\cite{Xu2024Continual}.
-In addition, there exist several datasets that are dedicated to MMCL, such as P9D~\cite{Zhu2023CTP} and UESTC-MMEA-CL~\cite{Xu2024Continual}.
+There are three primary construction approaches: (\hyperref[sec:Benchmark Original]{A}) collecting new datasets that are dedicated to MMCL; (\hyperref[sec: Benchmarking on Several Datasets]{B}) linking multiple well-known datasets that are initially designed for non-CL tasks; and (\hyperref[sec: Benchmarking on a Partitioned Dataset]{C}) partitioning a single dataset into multiple subsets to simulate tasks in the MMCL setting~\cite{Xu2024Continual}.

 \Cref{tab:summarization benchmarks} summarizes MMCL benchmarks covering various CL scenarios, modalities, and task types.
 We introduce them as follows if codes are publicly accessible.